polkadot-js/docs/docs/api/FAQ.md

 There is no such API.
 Substrate does not expose a "query-by-tx-hash" RPC, nor are transactions indexed by hash on the Substrate node.
 The reason for this is that transaction hashes are non-unique across the chain, although they will generally be unique inside a block.

 For more information around this, refer to the Polkadot wiki [on unique extrinsic identifiers](https://wiki.polkadot.network/docs/en/build-protocol-info#unique-identifiers-for-extrinsics).

+## Under TypeScript I have TS compilation errors

+When running into TypeScript errors, ensure that you are on a recent version.
+The API (and common utilities), reply extensively on [template literals](https://www.typescriptlang.org/docs/handbook/2/template-literal-types.html) which were introduced in the [Typescript 4.1 version](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-4-1.html).

+Additionally the [rxjs library](https://github.com/ReactiveX/rxjs/) (used internally by the API), requires at least a [TypeScript 4.2 version](https://github.com/ReactiveX/rxjs/blob/6bd1c5f3cf0e387973b44698c48bc933e8c528aa/package.json#L9), without it the Observable types are not correctly resolved.

+The API itself generally always uses the latest TypeScript versions under development, but the use of new of features are delayed to at least 2 major versions to not require immediate upgrades of the compilers.